Download high-resolution image Look inside

 Amanda Gorman is the youngest presidential inaugural poet in US history.
 She is a committed advocate for the environment, racial equality, and gender justice.
 Amanda’s activism and poetry have been featured on The Today Show, PBS Kids, and CBS This Morning, and in the New York Times, Vogue, Essence, and O, The Oprah Magazine.
 In 2017, Urban Word named her the first-ever National Youth Poet Laureate of the United States.
 After graduating cum laude from Harvard University, she now lives in her hometown of Los Angeles.
 The special edition of her inaugural poem, “The Hill We Climb,” was published in March 2021 and debuted at #1 on the New York Times, USA Today, and Wall Street Journal bestseller lists.
 Her debut picture book, Change Sings, will be published in September 2021.
 Please visit theamandagorman.com.
 View titles by Amanda Gorman

-Loveis Wise (he/they) is a multidisciplinary artist, designer, creative director, and illustrator.
-Their work has been featured in publications like The New Yorker, TIME, and The New York Times.
+Loveis Wise (they/them) is an illustrator, multidisciplinary artist, and educator based in Los Angeles.
+Their work is centered around reimagining futures, liberation, and community.
 They've illustrated several picture books, including The People Remember by Ibi Zoboi, which won the Coretta Scott King Honor Award, and Girls on the Rise by Amanda Gorman, which was a New York Times bestseller.
 One with You is their author-illustrated debut.
-They live, draw, and dream in Los Angeles.

-Please visit them at LoveisWise.com or on Instagram @LoveisWise.
+Please visit them at LoveisWise.com or on Instagram @LoveisWiseIllu.
 View titles by Loveis Wise

 Classroom Activities for Girls on the Rise